postcode-nl/PostcodeNl_Api_WooCommerce/README.md

 The plugins texts are in English and Dutch, if you want to translate any of the plugins texts you can find out how to do so here:
 [WordPress Localization](https://developer.wordpress.org/plugins/internationalization/localization/)

+## Limiting orders from regions of a country

+Shipping can be limited by setting up [Shipping Zones in WooCommerce](https://woocommerce.com/document/setting-up-shipping-zones/).

+For example, limiting shipping to French overseas territories, set up a shipping zone for France and add a postcode range of 97000...99000.
+Add specific shipping options, or only local pick up.
+Make sure the shipping zone is near the top of the list, shipping zones are matched from top to bottom.

 ## Address form field mapping

 Depending on your checkout form fields the selected address data might not be placed in the form fields you would like.